dvarrui/proyectos-de-ejemplo/examples/lang.rust/docs.md

 + https://wyhaines.io/peeking-into-rust
 * Introduction - The Rustonomicon: https://doc.rust-lang.org/nomicon/.
 The Dark Arts of Advanced and Unsafe Rust Programming
 * Welcome to Comprehensive Rust - Comprehensive Rust: https://google.github.io/comprehensive-rust/
+* Rust for Rustaceans.pdf: https://raw.githubusercontent.com/rustaccato/road-to-being-master-rustacean/main/Rust%20for%20Rustaceans.pdf

-## Design Patterns in Rust: An
+## Design Patterns in Rust

-* Introduction to the Builder Pattern (https://blog.ediri.io/design-patterns-in-rust-an-introduction-to-the-builder-pattern) In this blog article, I want to talk about a design pattern implementation in Rust: The Builder Pattern.
+* An Introduction to the Builder Pattern (https://blog.ediri.io/design-patterns-in-rust-an-introduction-to-the-builder-pattern) In this blog article, I want to talk about a design pattern implementation in Rust: The Builder Pattern.
 But before we start, let us take the time to understand what design patterns are and why we should use them in our projects.

 ## Github